tjaffri/q-promise/README.md

 ## Using this Module

-For detailed documentation, and code samplesm for how to use this module in your app or service please visit: https://axis-tip.github.io/quran-promise/.
+For detailed documentation, and code samples for how to use this module in your app or service please visit: https://axis-tip.github.io/quran-promise/.

 ## Developing this Module